 Once written notification of the resolution has been received, the parties involved will have the opportunity to appeal the findings.
-The desire to appeal should be submitted in writing to the Title IX Coordinator within seven calendar days of the receipt of written notification.
+The desire to appeal should be submitted in writing to the Title IX Coordinator within seven calendar days.
 Appeals shall follow the appeal procedure found in the Student Handbook.
 The only acceptable basis for an appeal is 1) new evidence not previously available or 2) a violation of the procedure outlined in this policy.
 Appeals will be heard by the Vice President for Administration or his designee.